Go With Alpaca Wool Socks Review – Affordable, Eco-Friendly Winter Comfort

 GoWith alpaca ingredients © izreview.com

 GoWith Alpaca Socks are blend of alpaca and merino wool material.
 In general, alpaca wool has similar softness with merino wool.
 But alpaca is more warmth than merino.
-For this reason, alpaca socks are better than pure merino wool socks, in terms of warmth, especially in winter.
+For this reason, that eco-friendly winter socks are better than pure merino wool socks, in terms of warmth, especially in winter.

 This model is designed as Winter Crew socks.
-Most of the alpaca socks are produced from 30% alpaca wool but this socks are 40% alpaca wool.
+Most of the alpaca wool socks are produced from 30% alpaca wool but these eco-friendly winter socks are 40% alpaca wool.
 There are some advertised 100% alpaca wool socks but, usually they are not.
 You can understand this just by looking their prices.
 100% alpaca socks can’t be cheaper than blend socks 🙂

-In short, I can say that these alpaca socks are fairly comfortable.
-In contrast to pure merino wool socks, I don’t feel much itching with this alpaca and merino wool blend socks.
+In short, Alpaca wool socks are fairly comfortable.
+In contrast to pure merino wool socks, I don’t feel much itching (but little! itching 🙂 ) with this alpaca and merino wool blend socks.
 I used them both in home and outdoor with and without shoes and I felt fairly comfortable.
 In addition, Alpaca wool is lighter and better in water retention compared to merino wool.

 Grey Alpaka socks © izreview.com